 Invoices, Letterheads, Envelopes & Business Cards

-Examples of different types of stationary consisting of invoices, letterheads, envelopes and business cards used by Bavarian Brewing Co., are displayed and briefly discussed below.
+Examples of different types of stationery consisting of invoices, letterheads, envelopes and business cards used by Bavarian Brewing Co., are displayed and briefly discussed below.
 They are general presented chronologically.
 Of particular interest are the letterheads that were used in each of the decades after the brewery was incorporated in 1890, until Prohibition began in 1919.
-In particular, the lithographs shown on the invoices and stationary for this period were helpful in establishing the buildings and appearance of the brewery complex at that time.
+In particular, the lithographs shown on the invoices and stationery for this period were helpful in establishing the buildings and appearance of the brewery complex at that time.
 These lithographs were enlarged and used to describe specific buildings in the History section for the Early Riedlin and Later Riedlin Years.

 1907.
 On the right is an invoice statement that shows the brewery complex as it existed at that time, and as it had also appeared several years earlier.
 The images on this invoice are very similar to those on the c.
 1900 letterhead located below on this page.
 The invoice is to Engineers Union #18 and involves both a debit and credit, with a stamp showing the invoice was paid.